 - Raindrop (Android/iOS): While Pocket and Instapaper have been around for over a decade each, Raindrop is slightly newer.
 Raindrop’s overall design is a bit more modern-feeling than its competitors, allowing you to view multiple pieces of content at once, and it features some great organization options (although, some features, like nested folders, are locked behind the premium version).
 Just like Instapaper and Pocket, it’s cross-platform amidst a whole bunch of devices and browsers to make saving things simple.

 - Partizion: Partizion is yet another fantastic bookmark manager, however, it’s currently in beta and only works in Google Chrome at the moment.
-It currently costs $4 a month, which is planned to increase post-beta, however, you can lock-in the beta pricing for life if you sign up before the full release.
+It currently costs $4 a month, which is planned to increase post-beta, however, you can lock in the beta pricing for life if you sign up before the full release.
 But the great part about Partizion is it makes managing your bookmarks and various links simple with some great nested folders.
 So whether you want to categorize everything to the finest point, or keep things in more general sections, it all works excellently.
 The extension makes things simple to save—just click on it and choose the tabs you want to keep.
 The entire program has been built for people who have trouble hoarding loads of tabs every day, so if that sounds like you, Partizion may be the solution.

 - EmailThis: The final program we’re mentioning is a rather straightforward one.
 EmailThis emails all your links to you if you’d prefer to manage them through your email client, rather than having another app you need to check.
-There are browser extensions available for Chrome and Opera to makes things simple, but you can also use the “Bookmarklet” on any browser.
+There are browser extensions available for Chrome and Opera to make things simple, but you can also use the “Bookmarklet” on any browser.
 This is a link you add to your bookmarks (desktop or mobile), which when clicked on will send the current tab you have open to your email.
 It’s a simple solution to saving things, and it doesn’t have much room for customization, but if you prefer simplicity then EmailThis should be right up your alley.

 Note-taking apps can be a good solution to this problem since they’re more multifaceted than dedicated save-later apps.
 For example, if you’re doing research on a topic and want to save links alongside your own writings, a note-taking app is a far better solution than programs like Pocket or Instapaper.